datasette/datasette-acl/README.md

 ```

 Any time an actor has their permissions checked they will be dynamically added to or removed from these groups based on the current value of their actor attributes.

+Dynamic groups are displayed in the list of groups, but their members cannot be manually added or removed.

 ### Table creator permissions